turingschool/front-end-curriculum/lessons/module-1/js-data-types-variables-conditionals.md

 - `Evaluate/Evaluation`
 - `Conditional` An expression that evaluates to true or false, or a control flow statement that executes code

-## Warm Up

-Wanted to start with a quick message about a common mistake people make:

-Java and JavaScript are COMPLETELY and UTTERLY unrelated.

-### History of JavaScript

-Way back in the early days of the web, Brendan Eich created JavaScript.
-Legend has it that he wrote it in 10 days in 1995 while was was working as an engineer at Netscape.
-The language was first released with Netscape 2 in 1996.
-The name 'JavaScript' was a oh-so-clever marketing push to try to pick up on the momentum of Sun Microsystem's popular language Java, but instead it lead to years of confusion about the names of these two mostly unrelated programming languages.
-If you'd like to learn more about where JS came from, take a look [here](http://speakingjs.com/es5/ch04.html).

-If you wanna shorten JavaScript, do so by saying/writing "JS" - not "Java".

-Think of it like this: **Java is to JavaScript, as Ham is to Hamster.**

-With your partner...
-- Ham 🙅‍♀Hamster
-- Mile 🙅‍♀️ Miley Cyrus
-- Come up with 2 mores

 ## What is JavaScript and Why?

 JavaScript was created to make the web more dynamic.
 It is an object-oriented scripting language (we'll learn about objects soon) made to run inside a host environment - like a web browser!
 It provides programatic control over the objects in that environment.
 For example, when you click a button and you want something about the webpage to change, you will use JavaScript.